-The near-side of BLR appears literally closer, more projected to the observer and thus more luminous (in flux per unit area), particularly at intermediate to high inclinations, due to reduced obscuration and more favorable radiative conditions compared to the far side.
-Therefore, the systematic scatter observed in the R–L relation for high-accretion-rate sources, can be attributed to the geometric and radiative weighting of the line response across the BLR.
+The near side of the BLR contributes more strongly to the observed emission-line response, particularly at moderate to high inclinations, due to reduced obscuration and more favorable radiative conditions compared to the far side.
+Therefore, the systematic scatter observed in the R--L relation for high accretion-rate sources can be attributed to geometric asymmetries and radiative weighting of the line response across the BLR.
 Specifically, our modeling suggests that this deviation correlates with a progressive dominance of near-side emission in the reverberation signal.
-But this geometrical effect can be applied to low accretors as well thereby we do see some of them also deviating from the standard R-L relation of \citet{bentz2013}, however at high viewing angles for which the closer side of the BLR is obscured for the observer by dusty torus, the far side of the BLR still can be visible for low-accretors due to lack of inner opaque disk winds and strong outflows while in the case of high accretors the far side is not visible at any angle.
-That's why we can also find some observed low accretors located little above the standard R--L relation.
+Although this effect may also apply to low accretors, as some are seen to deviate from the standard R--L relation of \citet{bentz2013}.
+At high inclinations, where the near side of the BLR is obscured by the dusty torus, the far side can remain visible in low-accretion systems due to the absence of inner disk winds.
+In contrast, in high-accretion systems, inner outflows also end up obscuring the far side.
+This might explain why some observed low accretors are found slightly above the standard R--L relation.
 Referring to the possible partial presence of matter-bounded clouds (as we have considered in this work), such conditions could indeed reduce the far-side emissivity, particularly in high-Eddington sources.
 Thus, this effects could contribute to the diminished response.
 However, this effect is expected to be minor; otherwise, we would expect the near-side emission to be similarly suppressed.

-Comparing our results in figure~\ref{fig:rlrelation} with the observational data \citep{martinez2019} indicates that the maximum viewing angle at which the H$\beta$ is observed is 39 degree, and more than this angle either the H$\beta$ flux becomes very dim or the transition to type 1.5 AGNs happens.
-The results also imply that the standard R-L relation calibrated for low-accretors \citep{bentz2013} mainly include those sources viewed at very low viewing angles.
-In the next paper, we will go though comprehensive detailed on implications of this model for the R-L relation and quasar cosmology.
+Comparing our results in Figure~\ref{fig:rlrelation} with the observational data \citep{martinez2019} indicates that the maximum viewing angle at which H$\beta$ is typically observed is around 39$^\circ$; beyond this angle, either the H$\beta$ flux becomes very weak or the transition to type 1.5 AGNs occurs.
+The results also imply that the standard R–L relation, calibrated primarily for low accretors \citep{bentz2013}, mostly includes sources observed at relatively low inclinations.
+In a forthcoming paper, we will present a more comprehensive analysis of the implications of this model for the R–L relation and its application to quasar cosmology.

-These results imply that accurate black hole mass estimations using the virial method based on FWHM need to account for many parameters including variations in the accretion rate, as it significantly influences the virial factor, especially in the intermediate and high-mass regimes.
+These findings suggest that accurate black hole mass estimates using the virial method based on FWHM must account for multiple parameters, including the accretion rate, as it has a significant impact on the virial factor, particularly in the intermediate to high-mass regime.